awslabs/graphql-schema-utilities/README.md

 >> graphql-schema-tools -s "{./First_Directory/**/*.graphql,./Second_Directory/users/**/
 *.graphql}"
 ```
-That will merge all the schema files in both direcotries.
+That will merge all the schema files in both directories.
 Note that we are passing the directories as [Glob](https://github.com/isaacs/node-glob#readme).

 ### How to validate your operations against your merged schema:
 ```sh